-Dr. Michele Drake, the owner of The Drake Center For Veterinary Care in Encinitas, California, is renowned for having created an incredible staff culture, an esteemed reputation among her peers, and a level of profitability that is to be admired and emulated.
+Dr. Michele Drake, the founder of The Drake Center For Veterinary Care in Encinitas, California, is renowned for having created an incredible staff culture, an esteemed reputation among her peers, and a level of profitability to be admired and emulated.
 With an authentic desire to uplift and support her independent veterinary practice-owning colleagues, Dr. Drake has created a short list of principles that have most directly contributed to her success.
 In this article, we will be highlighting them for you.

 As a high-performing veterinary practice owner and a co-founder of GeniusVets - the top-performing marketing agency serving the veterinary industry - Dr. Drake has recently zoomed out to see the big picture of what has directly contributed to the success of her veterinary practice.
-In doing so, she’s also been able to see the benefits that these techniques consistently deliver for veterinary practices that embrace them.
-And while there’s no denying that the veterinary industry is a competitive one, Dr. Drake has always sought to help her peers—particularly the independent practices at risk of being swallowed up by corporate consolidators.
+In doing so, she's also been able to see the benefits these techniques consistently deliver for veterinary practices that embrace them.
+And while there's no denying that the veterinary industry is competitive, Dr. Drake has always sought to help her peers—particularly the independent practices at risk of being swallowed up by corporate consolidators.

 Dr. Drake's Takes

-Before sharing Dr. Drake’s tips, we realize that some of you might need more incentive to read on—perhaps you want to know what makes Dr. Drake such an authority figure in this arena.
+Before sharing Dr. Drake's tips, we realize that some of you might need more incentive to read on—perhaps you want to know what makes Dr. Drake such an authority figure in this arena.
 After 30 years in business with consistent growth year over year - even in the face of a pandemic - Dr. Drake has figured out what independent practice owners need to do to maximize efficiency and cohesion among staff.
-As a result, they’ve created a loyal community of pet owners that have allowed them to consistently outperform their local competitors.
+As a result, they've created a loyal community of pet owners that has allowed them to consistently outperform their local competitors.

 Veterinary practice owners who don't do these things tend to work harder for fewer profits while continuously suffering from the everyday struggles of independent veterinary practices.
 However, practice owners who implement these strategies can enjoy the innumerable rewards that culminate in a higher degree of success and satisfaction from owning a thriving business that truly delivers on its highest ideals.